Bumble Logo

 What is the font of the Bumble logo?

-The Bumble wordmark font is a modification of Galano Grotesque, a typeface developed by the German company Rene Bieder.
-The designers adapted the letters for the logo, keeping their strict geometric shape.
+The logo uses a modified version of the Galano Grotesque font, developed by the German company Rene Bieder.
+This typeface is known for its clean, geometric lines and modern look.
+The designers adapted the letters for the logo to keep their strict geometric shape while giving it a unique and recognizable appearance.

 What does the Bumble logo mean?